splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-snow.rst

    #.
 Select :guilabel:`ServiceNow Incident Intelligence`.

 #.
 By default, the name of the integration is :guilabel:`ServiceNow`.
 Give your integration a unique and descriptive name.
-For information about the downstream use of this name, see :new-page:`About naming your integrations <naming-note>`
+For information about the downstream use of this name, see :new-page:`About naming your integrations <naming-note>`.
 #.
 Enter the :guilabel:`ServiceNow URL` for the instance.
 #.
 In the :strong:`Username or Client` field, enter the user ID from ServiceNow or the Oauth client ID.
 #.
 In the :strong:`Password or Client` field, enter the password from ServiceNow or the Oauth client secret.